n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

     take on the "Rakaar" form.

-If the active font contains ligatures for the consonant adjacent to the "Halant" (i.e., "_consonant_,Halant,Ra"), then that ligature is normally applied with the `rkrf` feature in step 3.5.
+If the active font contains ligatures for the consonant adjacent to the "Halant" (i.e., "_Consonant_,Halant,Ra"), then that ligature is normally applied with the `rkrf` feature in step 3.5.
 The `blwf` feature allows the "Ra" to be substituted with a standalone "Rakaar" mark, to work with all consonants that do not have a `rkrf` ligature